mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/feature-requests.md

 The second place is in productboard.
 Productboard is an internal tool used for tracking and prioritizing feature reqeusts.
 Customer-facing teams can add notes to productboard based on [this process](https://handbook.mattermost.com/operations/research-and-development/product/how-to-guides-for-product/how-to-use-productboard#2-day-in-the-life-of-a-customer-support-manager-customer-success-manager-or-solution-architect).

-The Product Management team uses the information from both Uservoice and ProductBoard to help prioritize features for the roadmap.
+The Product Management team uses the information from both Uservoice and productboard to help prioritize features for the roadmap.

 ## **Filing Great Feature Requests**